xavierholt/recipes/Chicken Salad with Chili-Garlic Dressing.md

 - radish sprouts (optional)

 Divide the greens among six plates.
 Cut the chicken into 1/4-inch slices and put it on top of the greens, one breast per plate.
-Garnish with green onions and/or radish sprouts.
+Drizzle with dressing and garnish with green onions  and/or radish sprouts.
 Serve with  the remaining dressing on the side.

 ## Notes